 With the University of Texas residing in the heart of Austin and innovation events like South by Southwest (SXSW) setting up shop downtown each year, the city is a hub of innovation and activity.
-To help you navigate the area and its tech scene, we've put together a rundown of Silicon Hills: which companies call the area home and how to keep up with the latest news and events.
+To help you navigate the area and its tech scene, we've put together a rundown of Silicon Hills: which companies call the area home, which startups are hiring and how to keep up with the latest news and events.

 Silicon Hills Tech Companies and Startups

 Silicon Hills is the tech epicenter of Texas with 5,500 startups and tech companies calling the greater Austin area home.
 Being extremely business friendly and one of the fastest growing cities in the U.S., Silicon Hills is becoming a competing force with Silicon Valley.

 The companies of Silicon Hills have been hard at work, bringing in a cool $950 million in collective funding in 2017, with BorrowersFirst alone raising $100 million.
 To give you a rundown of the space, we’ve broken down the areas with high concentrations of tech companies and startups.
 Get to know them!